Sexual arousal disorder

-Sexual arousal disorder is characterized by a lack or absence of sexual fantasies and desire for sexual activity in a situation that would normally produce sexual arousal, or the inability to attain or maintain typical responses to sexual arousal.
-The disorder is found in the DSM-IV.
+Sexual arousal disorder is a condition in which a person has difficulty becoming or staying sexually aroused.
+This can happen by a lack or absence of sexual fantasies or a lack of physical responses, such as lubrication or sensitivity.
+The desire for sexual activity in a situation that would normally produce sexual arousal, or the inability to attain or maintain typical responses to sexual arousal.
+The disorder is found in the DSM-IV this is about wanting sex rather than the body's reaction to it.
 The condition should not be confused with a sexual desire disorder.

 The term is often used in the diagnosis of women (female sexual arousal disorder), while the term erectile dysfunction (ED) is often used for men.

 Signs and symptoms

 In women, the symptoms of the disorder include: